tim-janik/beast/docs/howto-jack.md

     $ beast -m jack=no-auto-connect

 and start "MIDI Test" from "Demo" menu.
-BEAST will not try to connect any midi input, and certainly we have no physical input here.
-But once BEAST is running, you can click on the "Connected to:" combobox in the jack-keyboard window.
-It will allow you selecting "Beast:midi_in" and like this you can use the virtual keyboard for BEAST.
+Once BEAST is running, you can click on the "Connected to:" combobox in the jack-keyboard window.
+It will allow you to select "Beast:midi_in_1" and like this you can use the virtual keyboard for BEAST.

+In ebeast, the "no-auto-connect" jack midi device can be selected from the preferences dialog.

 ### Useful graphical applications